Tasty Recipes for the Home Cook

 • Milk—provides moisture, tenderness, and richness.
 Whole or reduced fat is fine.

-• Water—used for yeast fermentation, gluten development, and helps give the dough structure.
+• Water—is used for yeast fermentation, gluten development, and helps give the dough structure.

 • Butter—for richness and tenderness.

-• Sugar—to add sweetness to the bread and acts as food for the yeast during the yeast proofing process.
+• Sugar—to add sweetness to the bread and act as food for the yeast during the yeast-proofing process.

 • Table salt—needed for flavor.
 Without salt, the bread tastes flat.